telerik/kendo-ui-core/docs/AngularJS/introduction.md

     <script src="angular.js"></script>
     <script src="kendo.all.js"></script>

 Do not forget to load the Kendo UI stylesheets too.
-Next when creating your AngularJS application, declare dependency on `"kendo.directives"`, as showne below.
+Next when creating your AngularJS application, declare dependency on `"kendo.directives"`, as shown below.

 ###### Example